codingismycraft/querycrafter/README.md

 # QueryCrafter

 ## Introduction
-QueryCrafter is your adept companion in crafting precise solutions to coding queries.
-Designed to assist developers by providing accurate and insightful answers, QueryCrafter is a powerful tool that enhances the coding experience through efficient query processing and expert knowledge delivery.

-## Features

-- **Instant Query Responses**: Receive quick and accurate answers to your coding questions.

-- **Expert Knowledge Base**: Leverage a rich repository of coding information and best practices.

-- **User-Friendly Interface**: Easy-to-use server interface designed to streamline the query process.

-- **Efficient Processing**: Fast and reliable query handling to support your development workflow.
+QueryCrafter is a chat bot specializing mostly in  coding queries.
+Designed to assist developers serving as thin layer to any of the supported LLMs (like llama or gpt).

 ## Installation
 To set up QueryCrafter, follow these steps: